-Outdated beneficiary designations on retirement plans and life insurance policies are one of the most common pitfalls of outdated planning.
-Because these assets often represent the largest portion of an estate, passing to the wrong beneficiary can have devastating consequences.
-It's also important to discuss with your advisor the different generations you might be solving for.
+Fiduciaries (the people you appoint as your trustee, executor, Outdated beneficiary designations on retirement plans and healthcare agent, etc.) play the most important role in life insurance policies are one of the most common pitfalls of outdated planning.
+Because these assets often represent the executing your estate plan.
+Changes in relationships, health, largest portion of an estate, passing to the wrong beneficiary and/or location are a natural part of life, and outdated can have devastating consequences.
+It's also important to fiduciary appointments can leave the wrong people in discuss with your advisor the different generations you might charge of making critical decisions on your behalf. be solving for.
 Do you want to distribute the assets evenly between your children or evenly across your grandchildren?